 State forestry agencies provide fire control, prevention, protection and fuels management; provide landowner assistance and outreach; manage forests and operate timber sale programs; engage in forest health and invasive species activities; manage urban and community forestry efforts; offer conservation education; and have oversight for compliance, regulatory, monitoring, and policy development activities related to natural resource management.

-Though primarily responsible for forests on state and privately owned lands, State Foresters continually work with their federal agency partners such as the USDA Forest Service and Natural Resources Conservation Service.
+Though primarily responsible for forests on state and privately owned lands, state foresters work with their federal agency partners such as the USDA Forest Service and Natural Resources Conservation Service.